Skip to main content

 A special guest joining us during this series will be Matthew Modine, who celebrates the 40th anniversary of Vision Quest at the Paris on Thursday, March 13.
 The film will screen from an archival 35mm print courtesy of Warner Bros.

-A Century of Romance will feature 50 films, including 27 on 35mm, with additional screenings to be announced in the coming weeks.
+A Century of Romance features 54 films, including 28 on 35mm.
 Film lovers of any age are guaranteed to find a new favorite amidst this abundant celebration of screwball comedy, tear-jerking drama, period costumes, and modern heartache….all in the name of love!

 Highlights of the Series include: